pisanorg/yusuf/capstone-ideas.md

   ]

-  - Take 3-5 misconceptions and create diagnostic tools for identifying if a student has those misconceptyions or not.
+  - Take 3-5 misconceptions and create diagnostic tools for identifying if a student has those misconceptions or not.
 The diagnostic tool can be a web based survey, an interview or in some other format.
   - Create a set of web-based, self-guided exercises where students can examine their own misconceptions and correct them.